Updated on: February 8th, 2023

 This means that all those should be able to connect with all necessary stakeholders and send them data electronically, preferably in real-time, to stay efficient and profitable.

 To establish the required connectivity, companies need to be able to understand each other data formats and be able to work with the systems in place.
 The problem with EDI is that it has many dialects bringing specific to the data flows, which is equal to extra work to translate the format of the data from what you get to what you need and the dame for your partners.
 Not to mention, the data exchange via EDI is far from real-time.

 2. The volumes of EDI are growing

-You will have to think of how to connect with certain systems, how to improve the quality of the data, how secure it is to share data with your stakeholders, and whether you have the resources to handle all EDI related tasks in-house.
+You will have to think of how to connect with specific systems, how to improve the quality of the data, how secure it is to share data with your stakeholders, and whether you have the resources to handle all EDI-related tasks in-house.

 3. There are errors and missing fields in EDI

 Avoiding errors and missing fields in the EDI is difficult, especially when you start to deal with bigger volumes.

 Some older formats of EDI (EDIFACT or IMP) weren’t meant for humans to read and understand them, therefore catching and fixing errors can be challenging.
 Even when it’s possible to read the information, manual error detection is time-consuming and expensive and can still result in errors.